Investing

 Salary sacrificed superannuation contributions

-Contributions to superannuation funds are capped at certain amounts and it’s important to be aware of these, or you may end up not minimising your tax liability at all.
+Contributions to superannuation funds are capped at certain amounts and it’s important to be aware of these or you risk not minimising your tax liability at all.

 Negatively geared property

-Capital gains tax from selling your property can be reduced if you hold on to your investment for more than 12 months, and if you sell during a financial year when your income is likely to be lower.
+Capital gains tax (CGT) from selling your property can be reduced if you hold on to your investment for more than 12 months and if you sell during a financial year when your income is likely to be lower.

-This strategy is for those wanting to invest in property while minimising tax.
+As astrategy, negative gearing is for those wanting to invest in property while minimising tax.
 It involves buying an investment property where the costs of maintenance (including borrowing expenses, interest, advertising, and agent fees) outweigh your rental income.
-This loss may trigger a tax deduction and reduces your taxable income.
+This loss may trigger a tax deduction and reduce your taxable income.

-Additionally, buying and selling property incurs significant transaction costs, so it’s prudent to speak to a registered financial advisor if this is a path you wish to take.
+Additionally, buying and selling property incurs significant transaction costs, so it’s prudent to speak to a registered financial advisor before embarking on this path.

-Investment bonds, or insurance bonds, (not to be confused with government bonds) are a combination of an investment portfolio and a life insurance policy.
+Investment bonds, also known as insurance bonds and not to be confused with government bonds, are a combination of an investment portfolio and a life insurance policy.
 You can access them via life insurers and friendly societies.

 Each year, investors can make additional contributions of up to 125% of the previous year’s contributions.
 Each addition is treated as if it were invested at time of original investment.
 If the 125% limit is exceeded, the 10 year tax rule will restart.

-If an investor wants to switch between underlying investment strategies within an investment bond, there are no CGT consequences.
-Additionally, ownership can be assigned to another person without tax consequences (e.g. transferred to a minor).
+If an investor wants to switch between underlying investment strategies within an investment bond, there are no Capital Gains Tax consequences.
+Additionally, ownership can be assigned to another person without tax consequences (e.g. transferred to a child).

 However, if you withdraw money from an investment bond before the 10 year mark, you’ll need to declare the earnings in your tax return proportionate to the time of withdrawal (see table below).

 There are no CGT consequences for switching between underlying investment strategies within an investment bond.
-Ownership can be assigned to another person without tax consequences (e.g. transferring to a minor).
+Ownership can be assigned to another person without tax consequences (e.g. transferring to a child).

 Australian company shares that pay dividends